georgeani/Library-Management/README.md

 This was my first full Python Project.
 It is a library management software that uses a .txt files as a databasse.
 It does not utilize a SQL database at all.
 It was created as the coursework for my Introduction to programming module.

+The system contains the menu.py file that is the GUI created to interact with the system.
+It should be noted that for the system to work the user should maintain the Text iles in the same location with the Python files.
+This system was coded using Python 3.7.

 ## General Information

 This library Management System was created to be as easy to use as possible by the end-user.